Git-K3rnel/VulnHub/Hackademic-RTB1/README.md

 ## 4.Privilege Escalation

-now we are on the victim machine, after checking various PE vectors i came to nothing but checking the kernel version
+Now we are on the victim machine, after checking various PE vectors i came to nothing but checking the kernel version

 showed that this version is vulnerable :